7.1.11 - Question 2: Matching Perceptions

 The output contains on its first page a printing of the data for each of the matrixes, including the transformations d1 through d4.

 Page two contains the output from the iml procedure which carries out the Hotelling's \(T^{2}\) test.
 Again, we can see that \(\mu_{0}\) is defined to be a vector of 0's.
-The sample mean vectors is given under YBAR.
+The sample mean vectors are given under YBAR.

 S is our sample variance-covariance matrix for the Z's.